unrealwork/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

 ## Overview

-This guide described how to configure email alerts when a url monitored with Route53 health checks becomes inaccessible.
+This guide described how to configure email alerts when a URL monitored by Route53 health checks becomes inaccessible.
 It also provides information on how to enhance the alerts with availability portals and outage details using Axibase Time Series Database [rule engine](https://github.com/axibase/atsd/tree/master/rule-engine#rule-engine).

 ## Initial Configuration